This guide can be its most useful if you add your experiences. Submit a PR with your suggestions!

 As a reminder:

-Sponsors pay the bill.
+Sponsors pay the bills.
 You rely on them.
-So what can you do to find them and keep them satified:
+So what can you do to find them and keep them satisfied?

-Sponsors will usually ask you the following, best to have that information ready (in a PDF mailable form).
+Sponsors will usually ask you the following; best to have this information ready.

-From experience, we found that it helps to have single contact with the sponsor that tracks prospect, payment, discount codes attendees.
+From experience, we found that it helps to have a single local organizer act as the contact with the sponsors to track prospects, payment, and giving them discount codes.

 In return you'll :